LMCache/lmcache-tests/README.md

   -l, --list            List all functions in the module without executing them.
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         The directory to put the output file.
+  -m MODEL, --model MODEL
+                        The models of vllm for every functions.
 ```

 Here are some examples: